mikedfunk/bonnifunk.com/contact.md

 ## Contact

-You can contact me at 407-617-0763 or at bonni@bonnifunk.com.
+I can be reached at 407-617-0763 or at bonni@bonnifunk.com.

+You can also schedule a video session <a href="http://funk.breakthrough.com">on Breakthrough</a>.